Thought-Garden/motf/README.md

 # Map of the Future

-Exploring the Map of the Future - Zoom Event
+Exploring the [[Map of the Future]] - Zoom Event

-Join us on Zoom for our World Creativity Day event on April 21 as we introduce the groundbreaking project, "Map of the Future."
+Join us on Zoom for our World Creativity Day event on April 21 as we introduce the groundbreaking project, "[[Map of the Future]]."
 This decentralized global collaborative research project aims to bring together people from diverse industries, cultures, and backgrounds to create a functional and collective map of our shared future.

 Event Details:
 Date: April 21, World Creativity